Decisions Component

 Execution Type

-When executing a rule, the Decisions component runs through each Micro Decision (top to bottom) to set the output.
-For clarity, assume that you have six configured Micro Decisions.
-The third and fifth Micro Decisions fulfill the Decision conditions to determine a match.
+When executing a rule, the Decisions component runs through each Conditional (top to bottom) to set the output.
+For clarity, assume that you have six configured Conditionals.
+The third and fifth Conditionals fulfill the Decisions component's conditions to determine a match.

-The following Execution Types set the Decision's behavior:
+The following Execution Types set the Decision component's behavior:

-• First: This is the default Execution Type.
-When you choose First, the Decision runs through the Micro Decisions only acting on the first Micro Decision that matches.
+First: When you choose First, the Decisions component runs through the Micro Decisions only acting on the first Micro Decision that matches.
 Based on the earlier example, the match is on the third Micro Decision.

-• Last: When you choose Last, the Decision runs through the Micro Decisions only acting on the last Micro Decision that matches.
+Last: When you choose Last, the Decisions component runs through the Micro Decisions only acting on the last Micro Decision that matches.
 Based on the earlier example, the match is on the fifth Micro Decision.

-• Merge: When you choose Merge, the Decision runs through the Micro Decisions and concatenates new values as a comma-separated list.
+Merge: When you choose Merge, the Decisions component runs through the Micro Decisions and concatenates new values as a comma-separated list.
 This behavior only works with multiple Micro Decisions with Output types of value.

 Inputs